semaphoreui/semaphore-docs/README.md

 # Introduction

-Semaphore is a responsive web UI for running Ansible playbooks.
+Semaphore is a responsive web UI for running Ansible playbooks, Terraform/OpenTofu and Pulumi code.

 ![](<.gitbook/assets/image (3).png>)